ラベル

 From Yuuhi's parent (Mr or Mrs Watanabe)

 I am glad that my daughter was able to take part in this Cairns Refreshment Camp.
 The first thing I felt was that she has learned how to interact with people.
-When she could not make herself understood in anothe
+When she could not make herself understood in another language, I think she was trying to act more from her own will.

 As for the earthquake disaster, we weren't sure how we were supposed to be even if we were the victims, but after the camp, I think we got the strong message that nothing will change unless WE change.